ta4j/ta4j-wiki/Indicator-Acceleration.md

 ## Qualification Status

-- Apple M5 Max Metal is correctness- and performance-qualified for the checked forecast workload: a 4,096-bar transparent backtest with 256 decisions, 2,048 paths, horizon 32, and lookback 256 measured a 280.196 ms scalar median versus 125.716 ms with Metal (**2.23x**) over five warm trials, with all six positions, operation indexes, 147 bars in market, and ending equity matching.
+- Windows RTX 5090 CUDA is correctness- and performance-qualified for Windows x86_64, CUDA 13.3, and compute capability 12.0: the canonical transparent backtest (4,096 bars, 256 decisions, 2,048 paths, horizon 32) ran 359.6 ms scalar versus 305.9 ms with CUDA (**1.18x**, exact trade parity), the provider matrix peaked at **2.28x** (256 decisions x 32,768 paths x horizon 64), and `auto` now selects CUDA on compute capability 12.0 GPUs above the shared 16,777,216 path-step floor.
-- Windows RTX 5090 CUDA is correctness-qualified for Windows x86_64, CUDA 13.3, and compute capability 12.0.
-Existing measurements were not a stable crossover, so `auto` conservatively retains scalar execution there pending a stronger qualified model.
 - Linux OpenCL is correctness-qualified through the PoCL Docker validation matrix on both x86_64 and aarch64: the probe self-tests, the full shock-model/volatility parity matrix, and the transparent end-to-end backtest all pass inside a PoCL container.
 - Qualification work exposed two pre-release defects, both now covered by regression tests: manager snapshots were initially rejected as non-identical indicator series, and Metal's standardized-empirical EWMA kernel normalized shocks against evolving rather than captured moments.